 “Those who cannot remember the past are condemned to repeat it...”

 Students can take these resources and combine them into a rough draft of the journal entries.
-Have students share their drafts with a peer for feedback and make appropriate edits.
+Have students share their drafts with a peer for feedback and suggestions.
+Students should then make appropriate edits and changes in their journal entries.

 Landau, Elaine.
 The Civil Rights Movement in America ISBN-10: 0531187659